 Associative Law of Addition and Multiplication

-According to associative law, regardless of how the numbers are grouped, you can add or multiply them.
-In other words, the placement of parenthesis does not matter when it comes to adding or multiplying.
+According to the associative law, regardless of how the numbers are grouped, you can add or multiply them.
+In other words, the placement of parentheses does not matter when it comes to adding or multiplying.

-The distributive property of Multiplication states that multiplying a sum by a number is same as multiplying every addend by the value and adding the products then.
+The distributive property of Multiplication states that multiplying a sum by a number is the same as multiplying each addend by the value and adding the products then.